Sobel Edge Detection on NVIDIA Jetson Nano Using Raspberry Pi Camera Module V2

 NVIDIA CUDA toolkit installed on the board.

 V4L2 and SDL (v1.2) libraries on the board.

 GStreamer libraries on the board.

 Environment variables on the target for the compilers and libraries.
-For more information, see Install and Setup Prerequisites for NVIDIA Boards (GPU Coder Support Package for NVIDIA GPUs).
+For more information, see Install and Setup Prerequisites for NVIDIA Boards (MATLAB Coder Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms).

 Development Host Requirements

 The following line of code creates a folder in your current working folder on the host and copies all the relevant files into this folder.
 If you cannot generate files in this folder, before running this command, change your current working folder.

 Connect to NVIDIA Jetson Nano

 The support package uses an SSH connection over TCP/IP to execute commands while building and running the generated CUDA code on the Jetson Nano platforms.
 Connect the target platform to the same network as the host computer or use an Ethernet crossover cable to connect the board directly to the host computer.
 For information on how to set up and configure your board, see NVIDIA documentation.

 To communicate with the NVIDIA hardware, create a live hardware connection object by using the